huggingface/datasets/docs/source/dataset_script.rst

 .. tip::
     If the data files live in the same folder or repository of the dataset script, you can just pass the relative paths to the files instead of URLs.

-2. :obj:`datasets.DownloadManager.download_and_extract` takes this dictionary and downloads the data files.
-Once the files are downloaded, :func:`datasets.SplitGenerator` organizes each split in the dataset.
+2. :func:`datasets.DownloadManager.download_and_extract` takes this dictionary and downloads the data files.
+Once the files are downloaded, use :class:`datasets.SplitGenerator` to organize each split in the dataset.
 This is a simple class that contains:

   * The :obj:`name` of each split.
 You should use the standard split names: :obj:`datasets.Split.TRAIN`, :obj:`datasets.Split.TEST`, and :obj:`datasets.Split.VALIDATION`.

   * :obj:`gen_kwargs` provides the file paths to the data files to load for each split.

 Your :obj:`datasets.DatasetBuilder._split_generator()` should look like this now: